Should I search for my birth parents?

 I am 30 years old and was adopted from a foreign country at age 5.
-I have struggled for many years with this and did not realize how important it is for one to be secure with your adoption, as I was not.
+I have struggled for many years with this and did not realize how important it is to be secure with my adoption, as I was not.
 Now I am a professional but this remains a void in my life.
-I feel that one of my parents was abusive, mostly verbally and it really hurt me growing up.
+I feel that one of my parents was abusive, mostly verbally, and it really hurt me growing up.

-I was wondering if you know of any support groups or any sort of groups that I can look into to discuss my feelings with others.
-Or if you have any suggestions as to how to cope with this void, i.e. should I try to find my natural parents? (this seems nearly impossible)
+I was wondering if you know of any support groups that I can look into to discuss my feelings with, or if you have any suggestions as to how to cope with this void.
+Should I try to find my natural parents?
+(This seems nearly impossible).

 Speaking as an adult adoptee, adoption can leave a void in your life, even if you have been aware of your adoption since a young age.
 It is simply part of our reality as adoptees that we have two sets of parents: the ones who gave us life and the ones who nourished and nurtured it.
 Coming to terms with this might be one of the biggest challenges we face.

 It is helpful to remember that you can't change the past, but you can find peace within yourself.
 That is your foundation.
 Open your heart and forgive the past.
 Learn to be confident and content in who you are now.
 It can sometimes be an arduous or even painful process, but it is well worth it over the long term.